 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property is served by a mains gas supply.
+Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property is served by a mains water supply.
-Internal distribution pipes, where seen are copper and pvc.
-Sanitary arrangements comprise a three piece suite within shower room.
+Mains supply.
+Internal distribution pipes, where seen, are copper and PVC.
+Sanitary arrangements comprise a two-piece WC, three -piece en suite shower room and three-piece bathroom suite.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by a gas fired radiator central heating installation.
-The boiler is located within the kitchen.
-Hot water is stored within an insulated tank located within the landing cupboard.
-Drainage Drainage covers etc were not lifted.
+Space heating is provided by a gas fired central heating system.
+The boiler is a regular type and is located within the utility room.
+Hot water is supplied by the boiler via a hot water tank located within the one of the bedroom storage cupboards.
+Drainage Due in the course of a ways wat lifted Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed mains drainage to the public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+Assumed mains to the public sewer.
+Fire, smoke and burglar alarms Visually inspected ine, shore and burgial dialins Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.